 The problem is that the company that makes Prevagen made a lot of huge claims about Apoaequorin.
 And because of that, they were sued by The Federal Trade Commission in the past.
 I’m a bit concerned with this!

 To conclude this round: All in all, Prevagen’s formula only has one ingredient that’s been proven to support brain health – vitamin D. The same nutrient that you get from the sun or cheap vitamin D supplements.
 Focus Factor has a superior formula, but it’s let down by the fact that you can’t see the ingredient doses in a proprietary blend – so you don’t really know if it works or not.

 Dosages & Servings

 Focus Factor instructions say to take 4 tablets daily with food.
 You can take up to 8 tablets safely per day.
 If you want, you can split this into even doses throughout the day.
 Some people won’t like having to gulp so many pills though!

 Prevagen dose is 1 tablet per day without food.
 Each serving of Prevagen has 10mg of Apoaequorin.
 I can’t tell you if this is the right dosage as there isn’t much human evidence on Apoaequorin in general.

 Prevagen is a bit different story.
 Since there’s not much research behind its main ingredient, we don’t know how safe it really is.
 Based on the current research though, it seems that Apoaequorin doesn’t do much at all – good or bad.

-Focus Factor has plenty of online reviews, and it boasts an average rating of 4.3 out of 5 stars.
-While some users complained about the servings, most customers said how Focus Factor worked great at improving their memory, focus, and mood, amongst other things.
+Focus Factor reviews from customers are plenty, boasting an average rating of 4.3 out of 5 stars.
+While some users complained about the servings, most customers said how Focus Factor worked great for improving their memory, focus, and mood, amongst other things.